• Skip to content

 How do we do the right things right, the first time and every time?

 We have identified what the right things are.
-And we have talked about doing things the right way, but how do we do that the first time, and every time?
+We have talked about doing things the right way, but how do we do that the first time and every time?

 Consistency comes from training, observations, coaching, and reminders.
 We can all relate to learning something – a new skill.